fluidnext/electron-polymer/README.md

 - AUTOLOADS

-    Array of the ES6 path file that are load global in the application by their name class.
+    Array of the ES6 path file that are load global in the application by their name class (you can call the class from the developer tool writing the name of the class to the command line).

 - AUTOLOADSWS